StarKRE22/Atomic/Docs/Elements/Actions/SceneActionAbstract.md

 ### 🗂 Example of Usage

-This example shows how to use `SceneActionAbstract` with multiple parameters to transfer resources between two `Storage` components.
+This example shows how to use `SceneActionAbstract<T1, T2, T3>` with multiple parameters to transfer resources between two `Storage` components.

 #### 1. Create `MoveResourcesAction`
 This action takes a **source storage**, a **destination storage**, and an **amount** of resources to move: